 For over half a century, UNHCR has helped millions of people to restart their lives.
 They include refugees, returnees, stateless people, the internally displaced and asylum-seekers.
 Our protection, shelter, health, and education has been crucial, healing broken pasts and building brighter futures.

-As of the end of 2021, there are an estimated 68.5 million persons of concern to UNHCR.
+As of the end of 2021, there are an estimated 70.8 million persons forcibly displaced worldwide.
 These include:

 - 27.1 million refugees, persons in refugee-like situations, and returnees